-(required for students with no prior college experience)
+Attend New Student Orientation *required for students with no prior college experience

-START New Student Orientation provides an overview of programs, services and the registration process and gives you a chance to meet with an advisor to plan your schedule.
+New Student Orientation is an important step in preparing for college.
+At orientation, you'll receive an overview of programs, services, and the registration process.
+You also meet with an advisor to plan your class schedule.

-Students in Health and Human Services programs, Running Start, Workforce Education, International Programs and Basic Skills (GED, ABE and ESL) all have their own orientations and are not required to go through the START New Student Orientation.
-These students should contact their program advisors for more information.
+*Note: Students in Running Start, Seattle Promise, International Programs, Basic Skills (GED, ABE, and ESL) and Bachelor of Applied Science programs all have their own orientations and should contact their program/department for more information.

-To help you decide what courses to take, consult the online Course Schedule for the most accurate and up-to-date version of the quarterly schedule.
+- Consult the Online Schedule.
+To help you decide what courses to take, visit MyNorth for the most accurate and up-to-date version of the quarterly schedule.

+- Register online or in person.
 With your Student Identification Number (SID) and your class item numbers selected from the course schedule, you are ready to register.
+You have two options:

-Your registration is not complete until tuition and fees have been paid in full or you have enrolled in the FACTS deferred payment plan.
+Your registration is not complete until tuition and fees have been paid in full or you have enrolled in the tuition payment plan.